tigerfarm/arduino/Altair101/README.md

 I have the parts listed [below](https://github.com/tigerfarm/arduino/tree/master/Altair101#parts-to-order-to-build-my-altair-101).

 --------------------------------------------------------------------------------
-### Phase 1, Front panel I/O for Memory management
+### Phase 1, Front panel I/O and Memory management

 The first phase starts with a basic memory model and memory management.